DEPARTMENT OF HEALTH SERVICES

 TYPE OF RECRUITMENT

 Due to the Manpower Shortage Recruitment, new appointments and current incumbents shall be compensated at Step 5 of the applicable salary range.
-This is in effect until June 30, 2020 or until it is determined that a shortage no longer exists, whichever is sooner.All County workforce members must be fully vaccinated against COVID-19 as a condition of employment.
+This is in effect until June 30, 2021 or until it is determined that a shortage no longer exists, whichever is sooner.All County workforce members must be fully vaccinated against COVID-19 as a condition of employment.
 Successful candidates for this position will be required to submit proof of vaccination against COVID-19 or request an exemption for qualifying medical or religious reasons during the onboarding process.
 Candidates should not present proof of vaccination until instructed to do so by the hiring department.
 ABOUT THE LOS ANGELES COUNTY:

 Performs electroencephalographic special procedures involving surgical, critically ill and terminal, premature and newborn infants, and adult patients and provides technical guidance to technicians performing standard electroencephalographic examinations.